Exploring Internet of Things Adoption Challenges in Manufacturing Firms: A Delphi Fuzzy Analytical Hierarchy Process Approach: Methodology

 $\tilde{r}_l$ $= [(1 \times 0.25 \times 0.17 \times 2 \times 0.125 \times 4 \times 1 \times 2 \times 0.17 \times 0.111 \times 0.25)^{\frac{1}{11}}; (1 \times 0.33 \times 0.2 \times 3 \times 0.147 \times 5 \times 1 \times 3 \times 0.2 \times 0.111 \times 0.33)^{\frac{1}{11}}; (1 \times 0.5 \times 0.25 \times 4 \times 0.17 \times 6 \times 1 \times 4 \times 0.25 \times 0.111 \times 0.5)^{\frac{1}{11}}]$

-This results in the following normalized relative weights for "Criteria 1":
+This results in the following normalized relative weights for ``Criteria 1":

-These values represent the normalized weights for "Criteria 1" concerning the given fuzzy comparison values.
-Table \ref{tab8} presents the geometric means of fuzzy comparison values (ri) for various criteria labeled from B1 to B11.
+These values represent the normalized weights for ``Criteria 1" for the given fuzzy comparison values.
+Table \ref{tab8} presents the geometric means of the fuzzy comparison values (ri) for various criteria labeled B1 to B11.
 These values indicate the normalized relative weights for each criterion.
-Additionally, the table includes a "Total" row summarizing the cumulative values for all criteria and two additional rows denoted as "P(-1)" and "INCR," which represent specific parameters or calculations related to the analysis.
-These values play a crucial role in assessing the relative importance of the criteria within the study context.
+Additionally, the table includes a ``Total" row summarizing the cumulative values for all criteria and two additional rows denoted as ``P(-1)" and ``INCR," which represent specific parameters or calculations related to the analysis.
+These values played a crucial role in assessing the relative importance of the criteria within the study context.